TimidRobot/cmc/docs/annotated_config.rst

      This means you will be able to connect to those servers without a password.

-5. ``ControlMaster auto`` indicatest SSH should listen for connections on a control socket.
+5. ``ControlMaster auto`` indicates SSH should listen for connections on a control socket.
 Additional sessions can connect to this socket and reuse the master instances (bastion's) network connection rather than initiating a new one.